 "I started trying to wrap my head around what the core of the problem really was.
 I couldn't accept that my patients (along with a staggering 66% of Americans) were suffering from a lack of self-discipline!
 Although I had personally struggled with weight my entire life (and had convinced myself that I too was a "failure" at successful weight loss and maintenance).
 I decided to do some research to see if I could offer my patients something more.Telling my obese patients to just "eat less and exercise more" felt ridiculous - after all, I wasn't telling my patients with depression to "just cheer up".What I found in the course of my research was staggering.
 There was an abundance of information published about metabolism, nutrition and obesity that I was completely unaware of.I became involved in The Obesity Medicine Association (OMA) and discovered a group of physicians that was passionately dedicated to combating the disease of obesity.Thus began my journey into Obesity Medicine.
 As I began learning the science of nutrition and metabolic health, I began to see patterns in my life as well as my patients' lives.
 I made some necessary changes in my nutrition and behaviors and improved my overall health and well-being; and in the process managed to finally take off (and keep off) my excess weight.
 I continued to learn and eventually became certified in Obesity Medicine.
 My goal was to transfer this knowledge into clinical practice and use it to benefit my patients' health.
 In order to do that successfully, I spent time training with one of the founders of The Obesity Medicine Association and one of the pioneers of physician-directed medical weight loss, Allen Rader, M.D.
 His medical weight loss program has been in place for over 15 years and has expanded to 20 cities throughout the United States.
 His program boasts the highest success rates for weight loss and maintenance of loss in the country and I was proud to bring that program to the Kansas City Metro area.

 "In 2015, I founded Kansas Weight Loss & Wellness.
 For several years, I practiced Obesity Medicine part-time while still continuing to work full-time as an OB/GYN.
 During those years, I realized that in order to provide the best care for my patients, my Obesity Medicine practice needed to be operating more than 1-2 days per week.
 Furthermore, my patients needed integrated treatment from specialists of many disciplines.
 I spent countless hours gathering data about Obesity Medicine programs from all over the country and learning about what worked and what didn't.
 Two programs began to take shape in my head.
-First, a multidisciplinary clinic that integrated Obesity Medicine with physical therapists, psychologists and registered dieticians and that worked together with the patients' existing physicians.
-Second, an employer-sponsored onsite obesity management program that brought Obesity Medicine into the workplace - to bring this obesity treatment to individual patients while also creating a larger culture of wellness.
+First, a multidisciplinary clinic that worked together with the patients' existing physicians.
+Second, an employer-sponsored onsite obesity management program that brought Obesity Medicine into the workplace - enabling us to bring obesity treatment to individual patients while also creating a larger culture of wellness.
 Once I had the programs lined up, I decreased the hours I was spending as an obstetrician / gynecologist and expanded my hours practicing Obesity Medicine - both within the clinic and within the workplace.
 Heartland Weight Loss was born!

 be strong be healthy be happy Courtney Younglove, M.D.